MobMonRob/DSL4GeometricAlgebra/README.md

 # DSL4GeometricAlgebra

 This repository contains code to work with multivector expressions of conformal geometric algebra.
-The code is used as a reference implementation to demonstrate and test the software framework of [Truffle/GraalVM](https://www.graalvm.org/latest/graalvm-as-a-platform/language-implementation-framework/) in the context of geometric algebra and underlaying multivector implementations.
+The code is used to demonstrate and test the software framework of [Truffle/GraalVM](https://www.graalvm.org/latest/graalvm-as-a-platform/language-implementation-framework/) in the context of geometric algebra and underlaying multivector implementations.

 ## Disclaimer